Ad

 Manufactured in Germany. (on label)

-Made in the EU (inside the sleeve)
+Made in the EU (insert)

 Barcode and Other Identifiers